100 actors who served in the military

 James Earl Jones

-From "Star Wars" to "Field of Dreams," James Earl Jones is among the most recognizable actors in the world.
+From "Star Wars" to "Field of Dreams," James Earl Jones was among the most recognizable actors in the world.
 As a young man, Jones entered the Army during the Korean War, but he remained in America supporting cold-weather training in Colorado.
 He attended Ranger School and was discharged as a first lieutenant.

 Kirk Douglas